SASAH – A Transformative Experience

 Social: self-understanding through collaboration with classmates, scholars, and community members at home and abroad.

 The Program information provided below is updated on an ongoing basis.
-Please note that course descriptions will change from year to year depending upon which Research Fellows are teaching the courses.
-Please send inquiries to either the SASAH Director or SASAH Program Coordinator at sasah@uwo.ca.
+Please note that course descriptions will change from year to year depending upon our Research Fellows.
+For more information, please send inquiries to either the SASAH Director or SASAH Program Coordinator at sasah@uwo.ca.

 Tuition